 - already This has already been proved in Section 4.
+[NOT "This has been proved already in Section 4."]
 This idea is very little different from what can already be found in [2].
 We put b in R unless a is already in.
 In the physical context already referred to, K is the density of.....
 [Note the double r in referred.]
 Inserting additional edges destroys no edges that were already present. - also [see also: moreover, furthermore, likewise, too] Hence f_n also converges to f.
-We shall also leave to the reader the proof of (5).
-Since R is a polynomial in x, so also is P. The map G is also not C^1 .
-It is also not difficult to obtain the complete additivity of μ .
-The k_i are not values of u and hence also not values of w. - alter [see also: adjust, change, convert, modify, transform, vary] We shall need ways of constructing new triangulations from old ones which alter the f-vector in a predictable fashion. • Altering finitely many terms of the sequence u_n does not affect the validity of (9). • The theorem implies that some finite subcollection of the f_i can be removed without altering the span. - alternate The terms of the series (1) decrease in absolute value and their signs alternate.
+We shall also leave to the reader the proof of (5). • Since R is a polynomial in x, so also is P. • The map G is not convex and also not C^1 .
+[Compare: The map F is not convex, and G is not convex either.
+Use either when there is a similarity between the two negative statements.] • It is also not difficult to obtain the complete additivity of μ . • - alter [see also: adjust, change, convert, modify, transform] We shall need ways of constructing new triangulations from old ones which alter the f-vector in a predictable fashion. • Altering finitely many terms of the sequence u_n does not affect the validity of (9). • The theorem implies that some finite subcollection of the f_i can be removed without altering the span. - alternate The terms of the series (1) decrease in absolute value and their signs alternate.
 Successive vertices on a path have alternating labels. - alternately Every path on G passes through vertices of V and W alternately. - alternative An alternative way to analyze S is to note that.....
 Here is an alternative phrasing of part (1):.....
 An ingenious alternative proof, shorter but still complicated, can be found in [MR]. - alternatively Alternatively, it is straightforward to show directly that..... - although [see also: though] Although [1] deals mainly with the unit disc, most proofs are so constructed that they apply to more general situations. • Although these proofs run along similar lines, there are subtle adjustments necessary to fit the argument to each new situation. • Although the definition may seem artificial, it is actually very much in the spirit of Darbo's old argument in [5]. • Now f is independent of the choice of γ (although the integral itself is not). • Thus, although we follow the general pattern of proof of Theorem A, we must also introduce new ideas to deal with the lack of product structure. • Although standard, the notion of a virtual vector bundle is not particularly well known. - altogether [see also: completely, total, whole] However, we prefer to avoid this issue altogether by neglecting the contribution of B to S. There are forty-three vertices altogether. - always The problem is that, whatever the choice of F, there is always another function f such that.....
 The induced topology is not compact, but we can always get it to be contained in a Bohr topology.
-The vector field H always points towards the higher A-level. - ambiguity On the other hand, there is enormous ambiguity about the choice of M. One should remark that the ambiguity alluded to in Remark 3 disappears when talking about an affine field. • When there is no ambiguity we drop the dependence on B and write just Y_T for $Y{T,B}$. • This also resolves the ambiguity introduced earlier in choosing an order of the lifts of U. - among [= amongst; see also: between, of, out of, include] Among the attempts made in this direction, the most notable ones were due to Jordan and Borel.
-Among all X with fixed L^2 norm, the extremal properties are achieved by multiples of U. • If a_n is the largest among $a_1, ..., a_n$, then..... • Our main results state in short that MEP characterizes type 2 spaces among reflexive Banach spaces. • The existence of a large class of measures, among them that of Lebesgue, will be established in Chapter 2. • There are several theorems for a number of other varieties.
-Among these are the Priestley duality theorem and..... • the number of solutions (x_1, \ldots, x_n) in which there are fewer than r distinct values amongst the x_i • The next corollary shows among other things that.....
-[Not: "among others"] • Our result generalizes Urysohn's extension theorems, among others. [= among other theorems]
+The vector field H always points towards the higher A-level. - ambiguity On the other hand, there is enormous ambiguity about the choice of M. One should remark that the ambiguity alluded to in Remark 3 disappears when talking about an affine field.
+When there is no ambiguity we drop the dependence on B and write just Y_T for Y{T,B}.
+This also resolves the ambiguity introduced earlier in choosing an order of the lifts of U.